imse440/imse440.github.io/docs/source/syllabus.rst

 - **Make your code more readable**

     - Do not write all your code in a single cell or several large cells.
-      Separate different parts of your code/answers in sperate cells for better readability.
+      Separate different parts of your code/answers in separate cells for better readability.
     - Use the Markdown cells to make your work more readable by briefly explaining what you are doing.
     - Additionally, use comments in the code cells to explain your code.
     - Follow naming conventions (e.g., ``import pandas as pd``).